 Upload an unofficial (from Banner self-service), William & Mary transcript, including your spring registration.

-A recommendation letter is required from the William & Mary faculty member who has agreed to be your Project Advisor.
-You must meet to discuss your proposal with the project advisor before registering them in the system.
-When you enter the faculty member's name and email into the application system, they will get a prompt to submit a letter on your behalf.
-Please do this before your application deadline, so they have enough time to complete & submit the letter.
-You may submit your application before the letter has been uploaded.
+The William & Mary faculty member who has agreed to be your project mentor must complete a recommendation form on your behalf through the online portal.
+You must meet to discuss your proposal with the project mentor before registering them in the system.
+When you enter the faculty member's name and email into the application system, they will be sent a link to complete the form.
+Please do this before the application deadline, so they have enough time to complete the form.
+You may submit your application before your faculty mentor completes the form.

-The letter of recommendation is due three days after your application deadline and must be received in order for your proposal to be considered for funding.
-You are responsible for checking online whether the letter has been submitted by the letter of recommendation deadline.
+The recommendation form is due three days after the application deadline and must be received in order for your proposal to be considered for funding.
+You are responsible for checking online whether the form has been submitted by the recommendation deadline.

 What Happens Next?

 Applications will be reviewed by the Undergraduate Research Committee.
 Your proposal will be read by faculty both inside and outside of your research topic area, so make sure that it does not contain jargon and is understandable to an educated person outside of your field.

 Based on the Undergraduate Research Committee's review, you may be asked to revise your proposal before it can be funded.

 All general Charles Center Summer Grant and Monroe Grant applicants will receive an email about award decisions by mid-April.
 Notifications will go out in batches, starting in mid-March, so do not panic if someone else hears their outcome before you do.
 Honors Fellowship results will go out last.

 Students receiving a research grant will receive an award letter they must sign and return before their research grant is issued.
 Components of the award letter include: